 Preliminary, the P27 should start its work by the year 2021.
 VCs are ready to invest in startups and small companies

 As we're at the age of great technological changes and innovations, investors are ready to support projects and give them investments.
 But there are few things among others that are important to VCs.

 - The team with wide expertise and a deep understanding of the industry.

 - Projects that might be interesting and useful for customers or partners.

 According to reports, Lithuania is ranked in Europe's top 10 fast growth capitals.
-It is also leading country in Europe that creates the attractive conditions from the regulatory perspective for the leading Fintech startups and companies.
+It is also a leading country in Europe that creates attractive conditions from the regulatory perspective for the leading Fintech startups and companies.
 Sustainable Finance is growing in the EU and government authorities in Lithuania are strongly supporting this area.
-Listen to speech of Ministry of Finance of Republic of Lithuania at Sthlm Fintech Week on LinkedIn.
+Listen to the speech of the Ministry of Finance of the Republic of Lithuania at Sthlm Fintech Week on LinkedIn.

 The Riksbank decided to promote a safe and efficient payment system, as cash is no longer used as a means of payment by the majority of households and companies.
 The Riksbank, therefore, needs to consider which role it should adopt in an evermore digital world.
 As part of this, we started a project in spring 2017 to examine the scope for the Riksbank to issue a central bank digital currency (CBDC), a so-called e-krona.

 An e-krona would give the general public access to a digital complement to cash, where the state would guarantee the value of the money.
 At present, the Riksbank only offers banks and other RIX participants digital money.
 The other digital money in society is private bank money issued by commercial banks.